14 pretty perfect picnic spots in Northants…

 The Canal at Stoke Bruerne, Towcester

-A Woodland walk, Canal museum, the Rookery farm and the Blisworth Tunnel: just a few of the things you can do at the Stoke Bruerne canal this summer.
+A Woodland walk, Canal museum, the Rookery Farm and the Blisworth Tunnel: just a few of the things you can do at the Stoke Bruerne canal this summer.
 Feeling like a picnic, well why not take a chug down the canal on a boat trip before eating?
 If you are feeling slightly more daring there is also pond dipping and even fishing.
 Not only are there tables outside the museum, there are also plenty situated along the ponds.
+Perfecto.

 Brixworth Country Park, Northampton